alexhuijsman/TournamentsEnhanced/README.md

 Install the workspace-recommended vscode extensions, then click Watch in vscode status bar to view unit test code coverage in source files.

-Run Cache Bannerlord DLLs to copy the current version of bannerlord DLLs to a local folder.
-To set the target version to build against, run Switch to Cached Bannerlord DLLs.
+Run Cache Bannerlord DLLs to copy the current version of bannerlord DLLs to lib/Bannerlord To set the target version to build against, edit CachedBannerlordTargetVersion in TournamentsEnhancd.csproj.